-We pay our named executive officers a base salary to compensate them for the satisfactory performance of services rendered to our company.
+We pay our named executive officers a base salary to compensate them for the satisfactory performance of services rendered to the Company.
 The base salary payable to each named executive officer is intended to provide a fixed component of compensation reflecting the executive's skill set, experience, role and responsibilities.
 Base salaries for our named executive officers have generally been set at levels deemed necessary to attract and retain individuals with superior talent and were originally established in each named executive officer's employment agreement.

-At the end of 2016, the compensation committee of our Board of Directors, or the Compensation Committee, recommended to the Board of Directors, and the Board of Directors approved increases in the annual base salaries of two of our named executive officers effective as of January 1, 2017.
-Dr. Cautreels' base salary was increased from \$425,000 to \$460,000, and Dr. Johnston's base salary was increased from \$318,000 to \$345,000.
-Dr. Leaman joined the company in October 2017 and, under the terms of his employment agreement had an annual base salary for 2017 of \$390,000.
+At the end of 2017, the compensation committee of our Board of Directors, or the Compensation Committee, recommended to the Board of Directors, and the Board of Directors approved increasing Dr. Cautreels' annual base salary from \$460,000 to \$474,000, effective as of January 1, 2018.
+Dr. Leaman and Mr. Smolinski did not receive base salary increases for 2018.
+On September 25, 2018, Dr. Brunn entered into an employment agreement with the Company that provided for an annual base salary of \$550,000.

-In early 2018, the Compensation Committee recommended to the Board of Directors, and the Board of Directors approved an increase in the base salaries of Dr. Cautreels and Dr. Johnston in the amount of \$14,000 and \$10,000, respectively.
-Following this increase, Dr. Cautreels' annual base salary is \$474,000 and Dr. Johnston's annual base salary is \$355,000.
-Dr. Leaman did not receive a base salary increase for 2018.
+At the end of 2018, the Compensation Committee recommended to the Board of Directors, and the Board of Directors approved an increase in Mr. Smolinski's base salary from \$320,000 to \$332,092 for 2019.
+Drs.
+Leaman and Brunn did not receive a base salary increase for 2019.